-By 1860 there were an estimated 200,000 Jewish people in the United States (est. 34,000 Jews, about 2% of 1.72 million, in Illinois), up from 15,000 in 1840.
-That dramatic rise was the result of poverty and discrimination in Germany and Central Europe, where Jewish people were often excluded from trade, prevented from marrying and subject to pogroms (organized massacre) and other violence.
+By 1860, there were an estimated 200,000 Jewish people in the United States (est. 34,000 Jews, about 2% of 1.72 million, in Illinois), up from 15,000 in 1840.
+That dramatic rise was the result of poverty and discrimination in Germany and Central Europe, where Jewish people were often excluded from trade, prevented from marrying, and subject to pogroms (organized massacres) and other violence.

 In the North, popular newspapers disparaged Jews as secessionists and rebels and blamed them for destroying the national credit.
 And though some Jews occupied high-ranking roles within the Confederacy, anti-Semitism was widespread in the South as well.

 As soon as the war began, illegal trade and smuggling between the North and South started.
 Though the Union blockaded Southern ports, goods still made their way over the border, and profiteers continued their trade illicitly, especially as the price of cotton rose due to the embargo.
 Not only did illicit trading flout Union rules, but it threatened the war effort itself.